vivliostyle/vfm/README.md

 ## Principles

-1. Open discussion - steadily improving through open discussions and feedback from the vast community.
+1. Open discussion - steadily improving through open discussion and feedback from the vast community.
 1. Provides reference implementation for parsing and converting VFM to HTML, allowing other non-Vivliostyle projects to use this syntax for their own purposes.

 ### VFM